 Those who are into urban exploration in the Washington state area, and wanting to explore abandoned places in Washington, should get comfortable with Washington trespassing laws.
 Luckily, in the state of Washington, the laws are easy to understand and are pretty cut and dry.

-For these cases, you should familiarize yourself with x.
 For more about obtaining permission to explore abandoned places in Washington, check out our guide Explore Abandoned Buildings: How To Get Permission.